JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 [//]: # (title: Using builders with builder type inference)

-Kotlin supports _builder type inference_ (or builder inference), which is a type inference flavour that comes in handy when writing generic builders.
+Kotlin supports _builder type inference_ (or builder inference), which is a type inference flavour that comes in handy when working with generic builders.
 It helps the compiler infer the type arguments of a builder call based on the type information about other calls inside its lambda argument.

 Consider the example of the [`buildMap()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/build-map.html)